 Acknowledge and let them be.

 Feelings, emotions, memories are also meditation objects.
 They come and go.
-They arise, run their courses, and ceases.
+They arise, run their courses, and cease.
 That’s their nature.

 Now, the tricky part is that other than thoughts happening very fast, they can also trigger intense feelings and emotions that drown you.